21-23 May 2023 | Hybrid | Gothenburg, Sweden

 In the context of Gravitate Health project, one of the most prominent objectives is to provide patients with the information they need about their medications.
 However, this information needs to be adapted to the context and preferences of the end-user to achieve effective and optimal understanding.

-Create ePI preprocessing modules which―given a FHIR format ePI―will automatically add annotations to the content, keeping it in FHIR format.
+In brief, the challenge is to create ePI preprocessing modules which―given a FHIR format ePI―will automatically add annotations to the content, keeping it in FHIR format for later use in the focusing mechanism.

 (1) the Gravitate Health FOSPS*,